 Complementary treatments

 In recent years, increasing numbers of people with cancer have chosen to try one or more types of ‘complementary’ or ‘alternative’ treatments in addition to what may be called conventional, orthodox or ‘mainstream’ medical care.
-Many of these people say that they have benefited from complementary medicine as far as their emotions and general sense of wellbeing are concerned.
+Many of these people say that they have benefited from complementary medicine as far as their emotions, general sense of well-being and some symptoms are concerned, but there is very little evidence of an impact on long term cancer control or cure.
+A great number of seemingly persuasive claims have been made for many treatments, but unfortunately most do not stand up to careful scrutiny.

 Many different treatments may be offered under the complementary medicine umbrella, and most have been developed outside mainstream medicine.
 You normally have to pay for them although some, such as aromatherapy massage, are offered free in some hospitals and hospices.